What’s the Best Way to Contact an STA representative?

 3) Please remain as quiet as possible, and please step outside if you have to answer a phone call.

 Our final week of rehearsals will be closed to parents.

 What Are the Costume Requirements?

-We typically the costuming, however, different shows and parts require different things.
+We typically provide most of the the costuming, however, different shows and parts require different things.
 We will always request that your student wear specific undergarments and may sometimes request that you provide some sort of base on which we can build a costume.
-This information will be provided after the show has been cast.
+This information will be provided after the show is in production.